 I have taken Lady M's basic idea and added a few steps to ensure maximum adhesion and minimal dispersal of glitter.
-Whilst it's cute to leave a trail of your own pixi dust in the form of glitter, I imagine there are many shop and restaurant owners who would be less than impressed with a trail of red glitter throughout their establishments.
+Whilst it's cute to leave a trail of your own pixie dust in the form of glitter, I imagine there are many shop and restaurant owners who would be less than impressed with a trail of red glitter throughout their establishments.
 Besides, no one wants a pair of heels that look like they have developed the mange.
 And really a pair of heels missing large chunks of glitter is just sad.

 Now there is no huge trick to these shoes of fabulosity.
 Even I could manage it, and considering Eunice has been on long service leave, that means they are uber easy to make.
-They are a 3 day project, thanks to drying times.
+They are a 3-day project, thanks to drying times.

 Preparation is everything.
 So here are the basic preparation steps.

-- Buy or recycle a pair of super ugly, and super cheap heels (though I can't see why you couldn't do some ballet flats or go all outside the box, and bedazzle your ugg boots).
+- Buy or recycle a pair of battered, and or super cheap heels (though I can't see why you couldn't do some ballet flats or go all outside the box, and bedazzle your ugg boots).
 I got my heels of tackiness, from the sale rack at Target.
 Mr Grumpy always says that a sale sign is really a "come in Michelle sign" and frankly, he's right (but don't tell him I said that.
 Can't go around letting your man know he is right about such things).
 I did a little dance of joy at my $10 price tag.
 I would have used an old pair of my own heels, but I love them all too much, and it would have been like bedazzling one of my children.

 - Grab a bottle of PVA glue.
 PVA is cheap as chips, and you can get it anywhere.
 Luckily I have about 8 bottles at home in various cupboards.
 It's one of those items that I see on a shelf in a store and think "that'll come in handy", so buy yet another bottle.
 It's a sickness really.

 - Grab a piece of sandpaper.
 Any old sandpaper will do.
 I only used a small piece that I had lying around.
-A mid level grade of sandpaper does the trick.
+A mid-level grade of sandpaper does the trick.

 - A spray can of high gloss enamel.
-Again you can purchase a can for minimal dollars, but I actually shelled out a few more dollars and brought some of the better stuff to avoid yellowing.
-Because lets face it, no one wants a pair of heels that look like someone has peed on them.
+Again you can purchase a can for minimal dollars, but I shelled out a few more dollars and brought some of the better stuff to avoid yellowing.
+Because let's face it, no one wants a pair of heels that look like someone has peed on them.

 - Old paint brush.
 Luckily I delude myself into thinking I'm an artist so I have a few old brushes hanging around.
 One that's about 1cm across works well.